kwkraus/HOW-Sessions/sessions/angular/docs/AppInsights.md

     const test = (<any>testObject).address.city;
 ```

+View the browser network tab to see track requests and see how App Insights send data.

 Navigate to the Azure portal and the App Insights service - Failures.
 Filter by Browser, Exceptions
 Drill into Exceptions, click on one and "Show what happened before and after..."

+Also view the Performance tab to see page views.